platypus_title

 Find platypus Australian mammals in the Outback at Animals N More.

 Hi.
 My name is Patti and I'm a Ty Beanie Baby Platypus.
 I'm the purple guy at right.
 I come from Australia and Tasmania.
 Sometimes I'm called a duck-billed platypus because of my muzzle that looks alot like a duck's bill.
 But I'm not a bird at all.
 I'm a mammal.
 However, like a bird I do lay eggs.
 Pretty cool, huh!
 I like to eat bugs, worms, small crustaceans and mollusks.
-On the left is a Wild Republic Cuddlekins Platypus.
+At top left is a Wild Republic Cuddlekins Platypus and below him is Allie the Platypus from Douglas.
+You can find these at our sponsor's online gift shop: www.jeanniescottage.com.
+The link above will take you there.

 The male has a horny, hollow spur on his hind foot, which is connected to a poison gland.
 This is the male platypuses only means of defense.
 It can inflict a very painful wound.